alissacrane123/Module-2-Resources/lecture-notes/week-5/d1-context/lecture_notes.md

 // - value of `this` keyword when code is executed

+// context with regular functions
+// - value of `this` depends on how a function is invoked
+// - function style invocation: `this` set to global object
+// - method style invocation: `this` set to object it is called on

+// GLOBAL FUNCTIONS

 function whatIsThis() {
 	console.log(this);
 }

-// when we invoke a method function style, the context will be the global obj
+// when we invoke a method function style, the context is automatically
+// set to the global object

-whatIsThis(); // global
+// whatIsThis(); // global

+// OBJECT METHODS

 let obj = {
 	whatIsThis: function() {